Nick97-git/task-tracker/README.md

 * docker-compose up --build

 # <a name = "test"></a>Test project
 For testing this API you can download Postman or another such an analogue.

 There are test data that you can use.
 There are one user already registered with both ADMIN and USER roles (email = "email@ukr.net", password = "1234") and 20 users with USER role (email = "email(number from 0 to 19)@ukr.net", password = "1234").
-Also, there are prepared tasks with name like title + (number from 0 to 19) and user with email email@ukr.net as their creator.
+Also, there are prepared tasks with title as title + (number from 0 to 19) and user with email email@ukr.net as their creator.
 All new users automatically get USER role.
 You can change these test data in InjectDataController if you want.

 All available endpoints you can see on http://localhost:8080/swagger-ui.html.

 For authorization, you must add a new header, where Authorization is key and Bearer token is value, where token - value that you will get after login query to the system in the response.

 # <a name="author"></a>Author